okatsn/ML_shortnote/meeting_highlight.md

 - use AI to find what featrue relates to earthquake
 - AI may support/prove whether final seismic size is deterministic by the first few seconds
 - whether an earthquake is a foreshock of a bigger one

+# TO-DOs
+TODO: try `SWC_30cm` of site Tower (continue from `decisiontree_20220527/SET_Tower_30cm`)
+TODO: test whether 5-day accumulated precipitation helps prediction in `SWC_30cm`

+### TODO: Try these features
+- try `no_rain_hour_t0`; test `precipitation_2day` and `precipitation_3day` without time-shift (there seems no requirement to shift them)
+- averaged temperature as input variable
+- wind speed
+- solar radiation
+- use calculated (not observed) `SWC_10cm` as input feature to predict `SWC_30cm`

+### TODO: Try model composition
+- one model for absolute SWC nowscast, one for predicting SWC increment
+- one model that learns from the data of the entire year (or season); one for the recent month

+### TODO: better imputation
+- it is OK to impute data in testing phase with mean
+- for training dataset, after series to supervised, delete all rows that has missing value; `series2supervise` has to allow missing (or NaN)

+### todo: less important
+- record the necessary information about series-to-supervised process that we can restore `Xtrain`,`Xtest`,`ytrain`,`ytest` from input features' name (and its order) from the original data.